flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 ## License

-This package is licensed under the [PolyForm Free Trial 1.0.0](LICENSE).
+This package is licensed under the [PolyForm Free Trial](LICENSE).
 Please review the terms before use.